Missiles cause multiple blasts in western Ukrainian's Lviv

 “We are doing everything to ensure the defense” of eastern Ukraine, Zelenskyy said in his nightly address to the nation.

-As for besieged Mariupol, there appeared to be little hope of military rescue by Ukrainian forces anytime soon.
+As for besieged Mariupol, there appeared to be little hope of military rescue.
 Foreign Minister Dmytro Kuleba told CBS’ “Face the Nation” on Sunday that the remaining Ukrainian troops and civilians there are basically encircled.
 He said they “continue their struggle,” but that the city effectively doesn’t exist anymore because of massive destruction.

 The relentless bombardment and street fighting in Mariupol have killed at least 21,000 people, by Ukrainian estimates.
 A maternity hospital was hit by a lethal Russian airstrike in the opening weeks of the war, and about 300 people were reported killed in the bombing of a theater where civilians had taken shelter.